White Collar Crime

 Financial Fraud Cases

-Accounting Fraud: Intentional manipulation and deliberate falsification of business records to cover up losses or to make the business look healthier than it is.
-This can include hiding profits or losses, overstating revenue, misstating assets or liabilities.
+- Accounting fraud: This may involve the intentional manipulation and deliberate falsification of business records.
+The goal can be to cover up losses or make the business look healthier than it is.
+This can include hiding profits or losses, overstating revenue, and misstating assets or liabilities.

-Bank Fraud: Bank fraud crimes range from lying about income or employment to get a credit card, to forging checks or using stolen checks, to wire fraud.
+- Bank fraud: Bank fraud crimes can include lying about income or employment to get a credit card, forging checks or using stolen checks, and wire fraud.
 The victim of the fraud is a bank or financial institution.

-Corporate Fraud: Corporate fraud can include accounting fraud, as well as other types of deception.
-It may be misrepresenting products under development or the diversion of funds from one activity to another.
+- Corporate fraud: Corporate fraud can include accounting fraud as well as other types of deception.
+It may include misrepresenting products under development or diverting funds from one activity to another.
 It may include environmental fraud, such as the illegal dumping of toxins.

-Credit Card Fraud: This crime includes fraudulently obtaining a credit card as well as fraudulently using a credit card.
+- Credit card fraud: This crime involves the use of fraud to obtain and use a credit card unlawfully.
 Identity theft may be part of credit card fraud schemes.

-Healthcare Fraud: The most common type of healthcare fraud is over-billing.
-That is, billing for services not provided or billing for unnecessary services.
-The victims may include health insurers or the taxpayers through Medicare and Medicaid overbilling.
+- Healthcare fraud: The most common type of health care fraud is over-billing.
+This is billing for services not provided or billing for unnecessary services.
+Victims may include health insurers or taxpayers when cases involve Medicare and Medicaid.

-Insurance Fraud: The crime of insurance fraud is committed by individuals or businesses that seek payment from an insurer with inflated or false claims of losses.
+- Insurance fraud: The crime of insurance fraud is committed by individuals or businesses seeking payment from an insurer by using inflated or false claims of losses.
 It also includes falsifying applications for insurance.

-Mortgage Fraud: Mortgage fraud can be committed by almost anyone in the property buying or selling process.
-A buyer may misrepresent their income or savings or the source of a down payment on his mortgage application.
-An appraiser may misrepresent the value of a piece of real estate in order to get a kickback.
-A loan officer may falsify loan paperwork in order to get someone approved for a loan they cannot afford.
+- Mortgage fraud: Mortgage fraud can commonly occur in the property buying or selling process.
+A buyer may misrepresent their income or savings or down payment source on his mortgage application.
+An appraiser may misrepresent the value of a piece of real estate to get a kickback.
+A loan officer may falsify loan paperwork to get someone approved for a loan they cannot afford.

-- Insider Trading: Someone with inside information about a company or investment trades on that information for personal profit.
-An example of insider trading: an executive with confidential information about an upcoming company earnings report sells off personally owned stock in the company before the report is released and the stock price falls.
+- Insider trading: Someone with inside information about a company trades on that information for personal profit.
+Insider trading may occur when an executive with confidential information about an upcoming company earnings report acts on that information.
+They sell off their own stock in the company before the report becomes public and the stock price falls.

-- False or misleading statements: By luring investors with false or misleading information in public reports, a company enriches itself while committing securities fraud.
-In order for it to be fraud, however, those speaking on behalf of the business must know (or reasonably should have known) the statements were false.
+- False or misleading statements: By luring investors with false or misleading information in public reports, a company enriches itself.
+This can be a form of securities fraud.
+To rise to fraud, those speaking on behalf of the business must know (or reasonably should have known) that the statements were false.

-Tax Fraud or Tax Evasion: Criminal tax evasion involves a person or business attempting to avoid taxes they would otherwise owe.
-This could take the form of not filing tax returns or filing knowingly falsified returns.
-It could be claiming exemptions for which one does not qualify, or concealing assets, or illegally transferring property.
+- Tax fraud or tax evasion: Criminal tax evasion involves a person or business attempting to avoid taxes they would otherwise owe.
+This could take the form of not filing tax returns or filing falsified returns.
+It could be claiming exemptions for which one does not qualify.
+It may involve concealing assets or transferring property in an unlawful manner.
 Tax fraud is not a tax mistake.
 Like all criminal fraud cases, it requires an intentional act.
+Under federal law, attempts to evade taxes can result in a felony conviction.
+An offender may face prison time of up to five years and fines of up to $100,000 ($500,000 for a corporation).

 Embezzlement

-Embezzlement is improperly taking money from someone to whom you owe some type of duty.
+Embezzlement involves the unlawful taking of money from someone that the offender owes a duty or loyalty.
 The most common example is a company employee who embezzles money from an employer.
-Other examples include lawyers who improperly use client funds, trust fund administrators who self-deal, or investment advisors who improperly use client funds to invest for themselves.
+Other examples include lawyers who take or misuse client funds and trust fund administrators who self-deal.
+Sometimes, investment advisors embezzle client funds to invest for themselves.

 Ponzi Schemes

-A Ponzi scheme is an investment scam that attracts investors with promises of high-interest returns, fast.
-The money used to pay investors comes not from business investment, but from the money paid into the scheme by newer investors.
+A Ponzi scheme is an investment scam that attracts investors with promises of high-interest returns.
+The money used to pay investors comes not from business investments but from the money paid into the scheme by newer investors.
 Early investors make good returns.
 Late investors make little or nothing.

 Disgraced investor Bernie Madoff died in prison while serving a 150-year sentence for defrauding investors.
-He falsely inflated his earnings numbers in order to entice more investors to put money into his investment fund.
+He inflated his earnings numbers to entice more investors to put money into his investment fund.
 He would then use those funds to pay off earlier investors who wanted to withdraw their funds.
-When the market cooled and a critical mass of investors pulled their investments, it became clear that he did not have the money to repay all of his investors.
-Billions of dollars were lost.
+When the market cooled, a critical mass of investors pulled their investments.
+It became clear that Madoff did not have the money to repay everyone.
+Investors lost billions of dollars.

 Pyramid Schemes and Multilevel Marketing

-A pyramid scheme is similar to a Ponzi scheme in that early investors benefit while later investors never recoup their investment.
-Businesses that use a multi-level marketing strategy are often accused of being pyramid schemes, and some of those businesses have had their legitimacy challenged in courts.
+A pyramid scheme is like a Ponzi scheme in that early investors benefit while later investors never recoup their investment.
+Businesses that use a multi-level marketing strategy are often accused of being pyramid schemes.
+Some of those businesses have had their legitimacy challenged in court.

 Money Laundering

-Money laundering is the criminal act of filtering illegally obtained ("dirty") money through a series of transactions designed to make the money appear legitimate ("clean").
+Money laundering is the criminal act of filtering illegal funds or "dirty money" through a series of transactions.
+The point of the transactions is to make the money appear legitimate ("clean").

 Public Corruption